Q2 Emoticons & Emojis

 :) Odds are that you have seen them before.
 In fact, you might have even used them before.
 But how often do you use them?
 Which ones do you use?
 Are there many of them?
 Let's go find out.

-Emoji: A small digital image or symbol used to express an idea, rather than an emotion, etc. Emoji's are broader than an emoticon and can include pictures of animals, transportation, and such.
+Emoji: An emoji is a small digital image or symbol used to express an idea, rather than an emotion, etc. Emoji's are broader than an emoticon and can include pictures of animals, transportation, and such.

 Examples: A small owl image to represent being smart or wise, or shaking hands to represent friendship.

-Emoticons: the use of text or keyboard symbols or a sequence of keyboard symbols to represent a facial expression or emotion.
+Emoticons: Emoticons are the use of text or keyboard symbols or a sequence of keyboard symbols to represent a facial expression or emotion.

 Examples: :-) representing a smile, :( for frown, :'( for crying

-Table: a set of facts or figures systematically displayed, especially in columns
+Table: A table is a set of facts or figures systematically displayed, especially in columns.

 2. Read this short article on emoticons and watch the video Terrible tEXt (may be flash).